SeedSigner/seedsigner/tests/README.md

 pip3 install -r tests/requirements.txt
 ```

-Then make the `seedsigner` python module visible/importable to the tests by installing it:
+Then make the `lumensigner` python module visible/importable to the tests by installing it:
 ```
 pip3 install -e .
 ```